spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/demand-generation/campaigns/content-in-campaigns/index.html.md

 ## Internally-Created Content (i.e. eBooks, Guides)
 {: #internal-content .gitlab-purple}
 <!-- DO NOT CHANGE THIS ANCHOR -->
 The below process should be used for all new content (ebooks, guides, whitepapers, etc.).
-Creating the epic and related issues is the responsibility of the **Content Owner** (i.e. Content Marketing, Analyst Relations) to make sure that when the content is ready, the teams involved in putting into Pathfactory (MOps) and the teams involved in activating (Campaigns, Digital, ABM) are able to take action immediately.
+Creating the epic and related issues is the responsibility of the **Campaign Manager** to make sure that when the content is ready, the teams involved in putting into Pathfactory (MOps) and the teams involved in activating (Campaigns, Digital, ABM) are able to take action immediately.

 #### Epic code and issues - Internal GitLab Content
 {: #epic-issues-internal-content}